 Separate arrangements apply for visitors from Mainland China who can visit for a period of from 7 to 90 days but are required to obtain Exit-Entry Permits from the mainland authorities.

-FREQUENT VISITORS to Hong Kong who have visited at least three times, by air, in the preceding twelve months or are members of some airline frequent flyer schemes can apply to enrol to use the Frequent Visitor e-Channel which allows use of a dedicated channel for priority immigration clearance;
+FREQUENT VISITORS to Hong Kong who have visited at least three times, by air, in the preceding twelve months or are members of some airline frequent flyer schemes can apply to enrol to use the Frequent Visitor e-Channel which allows use of dedicated self-service channels for immigration clearance;

-Enrolled users of the Frequent Visitor e-Channel are also elegible to use Frequent Visitor e-Channels at border control points at Lo Wu, Lok Ma Chau, Shenzhen Bay, Macau Ferry Terminal and China Ferry Terminal;
+Enrolled users of the Frequent Visitor e-Channel are eligible to use Frequent Visitor e-Channels at border control points at Hong Kong International Airport, Lo Wu, Lok Ma Chau, Lok Ma Chau Spur Line, Hung Hom, Shau Tau Kok, Shenzhen Bay, Man Kam To, Kai Tak Cruise Terminal, Macau Ferry Terminal, China Ferry Terminal, Express Rail Link West Kowloon Station, Hong Kong - Zhuhai - Macao Bridge and Heung Yuen Wai.

 Hong Kong's Immigration Department prides itself on its welcoming, courteous and efficient service to visitors.
 Each year visitors arriving at Hong Kong International Airport are invited to vote for the "Most Courteous Immigration Control Officer" who is then appointed "Hong Kong Courtesy Ambassador" by Hong Kong Tourism Board